tdeso/avalanche_setup/README.md

 * OS: Ubuntu >= 18.04

 # Usage
-If you're on Windows, open a Powershell window and execute the following commands:
+If you're on Windows, open a Powershell window, if you're on macOS or Linux, open a Terminal window and execute the following commands:
-If you're on macOS, open a Terminal window:

 Generate an ssh key on your local machine:
 ```bash